sarahpmedeiros/course-2017-spr-proj/minteng_zhidou/README.md

 6. [Salary 2014](https://data.cityofboston.gov/Finance/Employee-Earnings-Report-2014/4swk-wcg8)

 # Transformations
-1. Project the Rent data, the new dataset has key: city, value: averge rent
+1. Rent.....
-2. Project MBTA, Food and Safety data, the second new dataset has the key: (location, tag), including (location, "transport") for MBTA data, (location, "restaurant") for Food data and (location, "crime") for Safety data, the values are some detail information.
-Implement union of three datasets.
+2. Project MBTA, Food and Safety data, besides the needed infomation, for the value of key "location", we add tags such that (location, "transport") for MBTA data, (location, "restaurant") for Food data and (location, "crime") for Safety data.
+Then implement union of three datasets into the second new dataset.
-3. Combine the two Salary data, then project the needed information into the third new dataset.
+3. After project the needed information, combine the two Salary data, then aggragate the dataset using the job title as the key, get the average salary for different jobs.
+The third new dataset contain the key: job title, values: average salary and other infomation such as company name, year and so on.